 The role of the designated person is to:

-• ensure the Safeguarding Policy is up-to-date and is readily accessible.
+- ensure the Safeguarding Policy is up-to-date and is readily accessible.

-• ensure the Single Central Record (checks and training for employees, volunteers and trustees) is up-to-date
+- ensure the Single Central Record (checks and training for employees, volunteers and trustees) is up-to-date.

-• ensure all employees and trustees have signed to confirm they have read the current Safeguarding Policy
+- ensure all employees and trustees have signed to confirm they have read the current Safeguarding Policy.

-• help Eastside’s employees, volunteers and trustees to understand the key issues in relation to Safeguarding
+- help Eastside’s employees, volunteers and trustees to understand the key issues in relation to Safeguarding and the cultural/education sectors through appropriate training, as part of induction.
+Eastside uses NCVO online training resources as part of induction (Please see ‘Training Schedule’ Appendix A).

-• be aware of local statutory Safeguarding procedures and networks
+- be aware of local statutory Safeguarding procedures and networks.

-• receive, record and assess information from employees and volunteers who have a child protection concern
+- receive, record and assess information from employees and volunteers who have a child protection concern.

-• record and report the issue to the Safeguarding Officer within the venue where the events were taking place
+- record and report the issue to the Safeguarding Officer within the venue where the events were taking place (ie. school, theatre, community centre etc.), or contact Social Services and/or the police.

-• make a formal referral to a statutory child protection agency or the police if appropriate
+- make a formal referral to a statutory child protection agency or the police if appropriate.

-• record concerns and actions in the child protection log
+- record concerns and actions in the child protection log.

-the Designated Safeguarding Lead has not acted appropriately, they can make a referral directly to Social Services and notify the Chair of the Board of Trustees, James Peterson / Terry Corby (contact details are at the bottom of this policy)
+- ensure everyone is accountable for safeguarding and encourage adults and children, who report a concern, to follow up to ensure appropriate steps have been taken; these people are made aware that, should they feel the Designated Safeguarding Lead has not acted appropriately, they can make a referral directly to Social Services and notify the Chair of the Board of Trustees, Edward Benyon (contact details are at the bottom of this policy).

 Responding to general suspicions: